 The Wooden Trailer

-Upon inspection following the blast, there were no notable structural damages to the RedGuard BRB, while the wooden trailer had collapsed.
-Although there was notable non-structural damage to the flooring and interior finishing work of the BRB, the global movement of the structure was minimal.
+Upon inspection following the blast, there were no notable structural damages to the RedGuard blast-resistant building, while the wooden trailer had collapsed.
+Although there was notable non-structural damage to the flooring and interior finishing work of the blast-resistant building, the global movement of the structure was minimal.

-Force and acceleration data from an instrumented anthropomorphic test device (also known as a an ATD or crash test dummy, which is a full-sized human body replica used to measure possible human injury) placed in the unanchored unit demonstrated that only minor injuries to the ear would likely occur to occupants of a similarly furnished RedGuard building.
+Force and acceleration data from an instrumented anthropomorphic test device (also known as an ATD or crash test dummy) was also recorded.
+An ATD is a full-sized human body replica that measures possible human injuries.
+It was placed in the unanchored unit and it demonstrated that only minor injuries to the ear would likely occur to occupants of a similarly furnished RedGuard building.

-In general, Stone Engineering concluded that the RedGuard BRBs performed well against the 6,000-lb ANFO charge, and each unit satisfied the requirements for a LOW DAMAGE LEVEL rating, per ASCE designations.
-There were no notable structural damages to the Anchored, Unanchored, or Ground Units.
+In general, Stone Engineering concluded that the RedGuard blast-resistant buildings performed well against the 6,000-lb ANFO charge, and each unit satisfied the requirements for a LOW DAMAGE LEVEL rating, per ASCE designations.
+There were no notable structural damages to the anchored, unanchored, or ground units.

 Download the blast results here.